 Your counsellor will work collaboratively with you to determine whether you will benefit more from a counselling or psychotherapy approach in your sessions.

-As a private service provider, Bethesda offers a standard fee and a concession fee for those with a health care card, pension card or student card.
-Medicare and health fund rebates are not available through Bethesda Counselling due to government restrictions to the Better Access to Mental Health Policy.
+As a private service provider, Bethesda offers a standard exchange and a concession exchange for those with a current health care card, pension card, full time student card (and not living at home) or who are experiencing financial difficulties due to Covid-19.
+Medicare rebates are not available through Bethesda Counselling due to government restrictions and exclusion of Counsellors/Pyschotherapists from the Better Access to Mental Health Policy.

-The fees below are per session and to be paid in CASH only.
+The exchanges below are per session and to be paid in CASH or EFT only.

 *100% of your normal fee is usually payable if you give less than 24 hours notice of cancellation.